jackyko1991/vnet-tensorflow/README.md

 label_filename = 'label.nii.gz'
 ```

-In segmentation tasks, images and labels are always in pair, missing either one would terminate the training process.
+In segmentation tasks, image and label are always in pair, missing either one would terminate the training process.

 ### Training